apache/incubator-heron/website/content/docs/operators/heron-tracker-api.md

 ### <a name="topologies_histo">/topologies/histo</a>

-Returns histogram for the instance jvm process.
+Returns histogram for the instance JVM process.

 #### Parameters